Geht Grad° like so?

 Climate in Lower Franconia

-The exhibition makes the complex topic tangible with objects and information from experts as well as numerous experiments, hands-on stations and interactive elements.
-It makes you think and wants to encourage you!
+The exhibition makes this complex topic tangible with objects and information from experts as well as numerous experiments, hands-on stations and interactive elements.
+It makes you think - and wants to encourage you!

-Visitors learn how the relationship between humans to their environment has changed from the last ice age to the first agriculture and how humans have increasingly influenced the climate, especially since the age of industrialization.
-As you walk through the exhibition, you come across objects from prehistory and the present day.
+Visitors learn how man's relationship with his environment has changed from the last ice age to the first agriculture and how he has increasingly influenced the climate, especially since the age of industrialization.
+As you walk through the exhibition, you come across objects from prehistoric times and the present day.
 They invite you to discover connections between life today and prehistory.

 Climate crises were often the driving force behind new innovations and developments.
 What methods have humans developed to observe and understand the climate, to cope with climate change and to react to it?
 And what can we learn from this for the future?
-Interactive and informative, the exhibition "Geht Grad° so?
+Interactive and informative, the exhibition "Is Grad° like this?
 Climate in Lower Franconia" offers space to discover, experiment and exchange ideas.

 An extensive accompanying program of guided tours, lectures and events make the exhibition at the Museum für Franken a multifaceted experience.

-"Geht Grad° so?
-Climate in Lower Franconia" is a traveling exhibition of the Lower Franconian Cultural Foundation of the District of Lower Franconia in cooperation with the Museum für Franken - Staatliches Museum für Kunst- und Kulturgeschichte in Würzburg.
+"Geht Grad° like so?
+Climate in Lower Franconia" is a traveling exhibition of the Lower Franconian Cultural Foundation of the District of Lower Franconia in cooperation with the Museum für Franken - State Museum of Art and Cultural History in Würzburg.

 Program of events